-ORICWA requires the Court to "follow the placement preferences [of ORICWA]" at the permanency hearing.
-ORICWA Oregon Laws 2020. ch.
-14 §§ 23 & 38(7)(a).
+ORICWA requires the court to "follow the placement preferences [of ORICWA]" at the permanency hearing.
+Or Laws 2021, ch 398, §65b(7)(a)

-If the Court determines that the permanency plan should be something other than to reunify the family, and the placement is known, the Court must determine whether the permanent placement is in line with the applicable placement preferences.
+If the court determines that the permanency plan should be something other than to reunify the family, and the placement is known, the court must determine whether the permanent placement is in line with the applicable placement preferences.
 For details on the applicable placement preferences for APPLA placements (substitute care), guardianships, and adoptions, and for the requirements that must be followed to place an Indian child outside the placement preferences, see the Chapter 3 section on Placement Preferences.

-How this requirement is applicable when the Court changes the permanency plan but the prospective guardian or adoptive placement is unknown is not clear.
-The Court may wish to advise the parties that compliance with the appropriate ORICWA placement preferences must be shown at any subsequent guardianship or TPR/adoption proceeding.
+The court may wish to advise the parties that compliance with the appropriate ORICWA placement preferences must be shown at any subsequent guardianship or TPR/adoption proceeding.